explainers-by-googlers/paymentlink/docs/explainer.md

 ![Payment sequence](./images/payment-link-sequence.png)

 ### Example "payment" links
+The examples listed below are only meant to illustrate the usage of payment links, with the help of some commonly know payment methods.
+The URI specification for various payment methods is out of scope of this proposal.

 #### UPI - Instant payment system based in India
 - [Specification](https://www.labnol.org/files/linking.pdf) published by [NPCI](https://www.npci.org.in/).
 - Href URI syntax